backy22/dapp-demo/README.md

 - Copy and paste the contract address
 - Copy and paste ABI(Application Binary Interface)
-  - ABI: Interface between client-side and blockchain.
+  - [ABI](https://docs.soliditylang.org/en/develop/abi-spec.html): Interface between client-side and blockchain.
 A representation of the contract's methods in JSON format.
+- Test
+  - Connect the wallet
+  - See the transactions on etherscan
 ## Advanced

 ### Modify the smart contract